by Michael W. Taft

 Creatively applying these techniques, there is no activity, task, or work you do all day that you can’t turn into something you do in a flow state.
 Concentration becomes easy and natural, and self-reinforcing if you approach it like this.

 In his research Csikszentmihalyi found that people felt that their flow states were some of the most cherished, valuable, and pleasurable activities in their lives.
-Flow is so enticing and motivating that most computer games are now designed with adjustable difficulty levels in order to get the player into a state of flow.
-By adjusting your concentration in this way to achieve a state of flow, everything you do all day can become more fun, interesting, and fulfilling.
+Flow states are so enticing and motivating that most computer games are now designed with adjustable difficulty levels in order to get the player into a flow state.
+By adjusting your concentration in this way to achieve find the Goldilocks zone and achieve a flow state, everything you do all day can become more fun, interesting, and fulfilling.
 This is especially true in meditation, and meditation, by building concentration, can help you find flow in your life.

 1. from My Life and the Beautiful Game: The Autobiography of Pele, By Pele, Robert L. Fish, Shep Messing